onaya7/Light-sky/README.md

-#Light_sky is used to extract data from an open source weather API (OpenWeather API) .
+# Light_sky is used to extract data from an open source weather API (OpenWeather API).
+    A website built with Flask and OpenWeather API that displays the weather forecast for any city.
+Designed and built with Python, HTML, and CSS.
+It is optimised for desktop and mobile view with responsive design.

-##How to run this application locally
+## How to run this application locally

 To install all the packages, run: